- Duration 4 nights / 5 days

 If you want to endure four days of a trekking expedition, you should try the Hampta Pass trek.
 The excitement that you will get by walking along the beautiful landscape, glacial valleys and snow in Himachal Pradesh, the most popular state for tourists in India is unparalleled.
-If you are a beginner, the Hampta Pass trek is for you because it is considered the easiest and the most convenient of all tracks in Himachal Pradesh.
-The most convenient months according to the weather conditions are May, June, and August through October.
-The maximum altitude will be 14, 100 feet / 4, 298 meters, which is perfect if you have never been on a trekking expedition before.
+If you are a beginner, the Hampta Pass trek is for you because it is considered the easiest and the most convenient of all treks in Himachal Pradesh.
+The most convenient months for Hampta Pass trek according to the weather conditions are May, June, and August through October.
+The maximum altitude during Hampta Pass trek will be 14, 100 feet / 4, 298 meters, which is perfect if you have never been on a trekking expedition before.

 When you pack yourself with adequate gear for easier snow climbing, your adventure can begin!